 LEAVING CAMPUS WITHOUT AUTHORIZATION - Students may not leave the campus or school-related activities (on or off campus) without permission of a ULS designated person in charge of the activity.

-LITTERING - Discarding trash in areas or places other than proper receptacles.
+LITTERING - The improper disposal of trash or litter.
+Discarding trash in areas or places other than proper receptacles is prohibited.